-Solving the congruence x2
+Solving the quadratic congruence x2 ≡ a (mod m)

 This works for m with up to say 20 digits, due to the limitations of the program used to factor m.